mskorkowski/relm4-store/book/examples/01-todo/03-task_list.md

 ## Store view

 In this chapter we will implement our first store view.
-Store view is responsible for two things
+Store view is responsible for three things

-- Selecting elements which should be visible
+- Selecting records which should be visible
-- Rendering this elements as fast as possible
+- Rendering widgets for records as fast as possible
-- Making sure that visible elements are the one in store
+- Making sure that visible records are up to date with store

 In database analogy it would be a `SELECT` statement over the store which holds the data.
 Simplified interaction between the store and the view can be describe in pseudocode like this